What is this lump inside my cheek near my wisdom teeth?

 Other symptoms that can be associated with wisdom teeth

-- Infection: Wisdom teeth are more vulnerable to infection.
+• Infection: Wisdom teeth are more vulnerable to infection.
 Their position sometimes makes them hard to reach by the toothbrush, making them frequently affected by cavities.
-Symptoms include pain, swelling and redness of the gums, pus discharge, difficulty chewing and opening the mouth, and fever.

 How can I reduce the discomfort caused by a lump on my cheeks?

-- Make sure you practice good oral hygiene (brushing and flossing) to reduce the bacterial load in your mouth and remove food debris whenever possible.
-This will avoid serious infectious complications that will be more difficult to manage.
+• Make sure you practice good oral hygiene to reduce the bacterial load in your mouth and prevent potential infections.

-- Gently rinse your mouth four times a day with an alcohol-free mouthwash or saltwater with half a teaspoon of salt in a glass of water.
+• Rinse your mouth four times a day with salt water (half a teaspoon of salt in a glass of water) or alcohol-free mouthwash.